SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 policy is also a war crime.)

-I can't help but think (no, really: I _can't help_ but think about this!) of some of the tags of Latin that were hammered into my skull at an age when I was too young to defend myself:
+I can't help but think (no, really: I _can't help_ but think about this!) of some of the tags of Latin that were hammered into my skull at an age when I was too young to defend myself adequately:

 > &hellip; ubi solitudinem faciunt, pacem appellant. (&hellip; where they make a desert,
 > they call it peace.)